stormpath/stormpath-framework-spec/registration.md

 #### <a name="ENABLE_GIVEN_NAME"></a> ENABLE_GIVEN_NAME

-If enabled, expose a field on the form for entering he user's first name.
+If enabled, expose a field on the form for entering the user's first name.

 <a href="#top">Back to Top</a>